 Our Guide to Peng Chau

 As I said earlier, Peng Chau may be tiny, but it sure does pack plenty to do for a day.
-The island is small enough to easy get around on foot.
-But if you want, there are a couple of cycle rental shops on the Wing On Street.
+The island is small enough to easily get around on foot.
+But if you want, there are a couple of cycle rental shops on Wing On Street.

 As always, if you enjoyed this post, feel free to share it on the social media channel of your choice or leave a comment below.